Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Username is required")
 ```
-**Explanation:** Nested conditions create decision trees where each level depends on the previous level's outcome.
+ Nested conditions create decision trees where each level depends on the previous level's outcome.

 ### Avoiding Deep Nesting